mingxuZhang2/mingxuZhang2.github.io/_publications/Scalable Oversight.md

 title: "Scalable Oversight"
 collection: publications
 permalink: /publication/Scalable Oversight
 excerpt: 'We are working on a project related to Scalable Oversight, focusing on how to enable weak models to cleverly provide necessary supervisory signals to strong models for Weak-to-strong generalization.
 Our motivation is based on the principle that "criticism is easier than creation."
-We are currently researching the necessary datasets and preparing for experiments, with the aim of submitting our work to NeurIPS2024.'
+We are currently researching the necessary datasets and preparing for experiments'
 type: publication
 date: 2024-04-17
 flag: 1